E3SM-Project/Omega/components/omega/doc/devGuide/MachEnv.md

   OMEGA::MachEnv MyNewEnv =
       OMEGA::MachEnv::createNewEnv(Name, ParentEnv, NewSize, Tasks);
 ```
+An optional additional argument exists for all three that can supply an
+alternative task to use as the Master Task for message passing.
+If not
+provided, the master task defaults to 0.
+The first interface above
-The first creates a new environment from the first `NewSize` contiguous
+creates a new environment from the first `NewSize` contiguous
 tasks in the parent machine environment.
 The second creates a new
 environment from a strided set of tasks starting at the `Begin` Task
 (eg all odd tasks would have Begin=1 and Stride=2).
 The final